SGIO (Western Australia)

-SGIO is an insurance company founded and based in Western Australia.
+SGIO was an insurance company founded and based in Western Australia.
 Established in 1926 as the State Government Insurance Office by the Government of Western Australia, it provides business insurance.
 It is a subsidiary of Insurance Australia Group (IAG).

 The company also previously offered personal insurance.
 In June 2022, IAG announced that SGIO will no longer offer personal insurance to customers, and will transfer new and existing customers to NRMA Insurance from December 2022.

 History

 On 15 June 1926, the Government of Western Australia established the State Government Insurance Office (SGIO) to provide workers' compensation insurance to miners in the Kalgoorlie goldfields.
 In August 1992, the Lawrence Government announced the SGIO was to be sold.
 This was completed in March 1994 with the SGIO listed on the Australian Securities Exchange (ASX).
 In 1998 the NRMA and Wesfarmers both made takeover offers with the NRMA ultimately successful and the SGIO delisted from the ASX in January 1999.
 In August 2000, it became part of the Insurance Australia Group when this was spun off from the NRMA.